In this article, we discuss,

 The above are some of the common periods to record inventory shrinkage.
 Further, recording your retail and other businesses’ stock reductions will help you check your item’s trends and flops

 Prevent your inventory shrinkage with the below-followed point.

 Investing in surveillance is a better way to prevent your inventory shrinkage and also help you in inventory audits.
 Just install and place CCTV surveillance around all your stock location.
 Additionally, the theft warning signs will help you in inventory shrinkage reduction.
 Monitor it regularly and take action in case of any suspicious found.
 CCTV and warning signs are the best security for your inventory stocks.

 2. Choose the right person for your inventory management

 Pick one of the suitable employees for inventory management.
 The person in the post of inventory as a manager should know all in and out of inventory management.
 They must have the capability to issue an in-depth inventory report including, incoming and outgoing stocks, valuation of stocks, quality of stocks, depreciation, and much more.
 Additionally, the inventory manager is responsible for purchase order handling, inventory audit handling, and so on.
-Thus choosing the right inventory management will help you prevent some sort of inventory shrinkage.
+Choosing the right inventory management system with myBooks will help you prevent some sort of inventory shrinkage.

 3. Reduction in temptation